 From the hundreds of cayes (islands) and the Belize Barrier Reef to the rich Mayan history, there is no shortage of adventurous things to do in Belize.
-After a month backpacking and scuba diving around this country, I put together a list of my favorite adventurous activities for you to add to your Belize itinerary including tips on where to stay and how to get around.
+We’re sharing adventurous activities to add to your Belize itinerary, including tips on where to stay and how to get around.

 Written by Guest Author: Anna from Spin the Globe Project